 Figure 10.
 Monte Carlo iterative procedure to compute risks [9]

 This method is recommended for the launch area risk calculation, as launch area risks are the most difficult to compute.
 At this time in flight, the IIP is not moving rapidly downrange and consequently the corridor method of risk analysis is not appropriate.
 Moreover, the abort criteria play a very important part and are used to restrain the motion of the vehicle not only laterally but also from moving back toward the launch site.
-Therefore, the analysis must model aborts in multiple directions.
+Therefore, the analysis should model aborts in multiple directions.